ITfoxtec/FoxIDs/README.md

 > There is only Internet access to App services, every thing else is encapsulated.

+### Send emails with Sendgrid or SMTP
+FoxIDs supports sending emails with SendGrid and SMTP as [email provider](https://www.foxids.com/docs/email).

 ### Send emails with Sendgrid
 FoxIDs relay on Sendgrid to send emails to the users for account verification and password reset.
 You can optionally configure a Sendgrid from email address and Sendgrid API key in the Azure deployment configuration.
 You can either [create Sendgrid in Azure](https://docs.microsoft.com/en-us/azure/sendgrid-dotnet-how-to-send-email) or directly on [Sendgrid](https://Sendgrid.com), there are more free emails in an Azure manage Sendgrid.